← All articles

 Direct bookings mostly come from guests who had a good experience.
 A guest who couldn't find the check-in instructions, had a maintenance issue that went unresolved, or felt ignored mid-stay is not going to seek out your direct site for their next trip.
 They'll book the next property that shows up in Airbnb search.

-This makes guest experience the foundation of your direct-booking strategy.
-The communication templates matter.
-The mid-stay check-in matters.
-The speed of response to issues matters.
-A guest who felt genuinely cared for during their stay will remember it — and when they're planning their next trip to the same area, they'll think of you first.
+So guest experience is the foundation of your direct-booking strategy.
+Communication templates matter, the mid-stay check-in matters, and how fast you respond to issues matters.
+A guest who felt cared for during their stay remembers it.
+When they're planning their next trip to the same area, they'll think of you first.

 Make rebooking trivial